semperExploro/behavioralColor/README.md

 ## Running Program

 You can try the program at: https://replit.com/@semperExploro/MindHive?v=1 Or you can try on your computer by doing "make", and the executable "mindHive" should appear.
 This only works on linux and MacOS.
+Please ensure that the appropriate libraries are installed.
 The program does not work on Windows as linux color libraries are not compatiable with Windows.

 #### Notes